Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/ShowOrgBasemaps/README.md

 2. A `Portal` is then loaded - if the user chose to log-in in step 1, this uses a `Credential` of type OAuth.
 3. When the app starts, the portal is loaded and if required, the `AuthenticationManager` issues a challenge for the supplied credential type.
 4. The user is presented with an `AuthenticationView` which allows them to log-in.
-5. After a successful load, get the list of basemaps: `portal::fetchBasemaps()`
+5. After a successful load, get the list of basemaps: `portal::fetchBasemapsAsync()`

 ## Relevant API

 * Portal
-* Portal::fetchBasemaps
+* Portal::fetchBasemapsAsync

 ## Additional information